LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 1. Show the dashboard and default widgets
 1. Show control panel
     1. Globalization
+    1. Editing a field and a template
 1. Very briefly show Media
-1. View the person created with the frontend order person
-1. View the order created earlier in fromtend demo
+1. View the order created earlier in front-end demo
+1. View the person created with the placed order
 1. Go through PIM
     1. Base product and variants
     1. Prices